-We may also market directly to you where we have legitimate interests to do so and we are not prevented by any other application data protection or marketing laws.
+We may also market directly to you where we have legitimate interests to do so and we are not prevented by any other applicable data protection or marketing laws.

 You can opt out of email marketing by clicking the unsubscribe button within the particular marketing email.
-You can also withdraw your consent to marketing at any time by contacting our DPM (using the contact details set out above) asking to be removed from our mailing list.
+You can also withdraw your consent to marketing at any time by contacting our DPM.

 Even if you opt out of receiving marketing, we may still use your personal data for other purposes provided we have a lawful basis to do so.

 We will only use your personal data for the purpose that we originally collected it for, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to use your personal data in this manner.